luis-alvarez1/github-activity-cli/README.md

 # Task Tracker CLI

 This project involves building a simple command line interface (CLI) to fetch the recent activity of a GitHub user and display it in the terminal.
-This project helps to practice programming skills including working with APIs, handling JSON data, and building a simple CLI application.

 ## Features

 - Provide the GitHub username as an argument when running the CLI.
-- Fetch the recent activity of the specified GitHub user using the GitHub API.
+- Fetches the recent activity of the specified GitHub user using the GitHub API.
-- Display the fetched activity in the terminal.
+- Displays the fetched activity in the terminal.

 ## Requirements